 Loss of the Mucous Plug

-The mucous plug is a layer of thick mucous that protects the opening of the cervix during pregnancy.
+The mucous plug is a layer of thick mucus that protects the opening of the cervix during pregnancy.
 Toward the end of the pregnancy, this mucous plug may come out as the cervix begins to dilate.
 Not every woman notices when she loses her mucous plug.
 While it is a sign that the cervix is beginning to dilate, it is not a sign that labor will begin immediately, according to the Mayo Clinic.